PermitBFT: Exploring the Byzantine Fast-Path

 \section{Introduction}

 A distributed system consists of $n$ nodes.
-The system is byzantine fault tolerant (BFT) if it can tolerate at most $f < \frac{n}{3}$ arbitrarily malicious (\emph{byzantine}) nodes.
+The system is byzantine fault tolerant (BFT) if it can tolerate at most $f < \frac{n}{3}$ arbitrarily malicious (\textit{byzantine}) nodes.
 BFT protocols have been studied in great detail since many decades, both in theory and practice.
-Nowadays, BFT protocols are the key to building ``permissioned blockchains'', an area traditionally known as ``state machine replication'' \cite{lamport1984using,schneider1990implementing}.
+Nowadays, BFT protocols are the key to building ``permissioned blockchains'', an area traditionally known as ``state machine replication''~\cite{lamport1984using,schneider1990implementing}.

+\paragraph*{Permissioned Byzantine Ledger Without Consensus}{ In practice, BFT protocols have many applications ranging from online shopping to credit card transactions, cryptocurrencies and stock market trades; whenever a set of clients makes concurrent requests for (or with) limited resources, the service providers have an interest to both prevent fraudulent and tolerate faulty behaviour in the system.
+While BFT systems have traditionally implemented consensus algorithms, recent works have shown that this is not needed for many applications such as cryptocurrencies~\cite{guerraoui2019consensusnumber}.
+While some of these applications may not require to establish a total ordering at all~\cite{baudet2020fastpay,sliwinski2019abc}, other applications may need to settle on a total ordering of committed requests eventually, but still provide constraints on the incoming requests.

-The interest in BFT systems has first been reignited by Castro and Liskov, when they presented their ``Practical'' BFT (PBFT) system \cite{castro1999practical}.
+Originally, the interest in BFT systems has first been reignited by Castro and Liskov, when they presented their ``Practical'' BFT (PBFT) system \cite{castro1999practical}.
 After PBFT, a large number of other BFT systems emerged.
 These systems try to minimize the delay until transactions are committed.
 They do not optimize the worst case, since the worst case happens rarely in practice.
 Rather, they minimize the delay with a varying degree of optimistic assumptions (e.g., no message timeouts, leader not byzantine, no node byzantine, transactions already pre-ordered).